 EAWs ensure that a client’s current eligibility has been assessed and verified by appropriate documentation when making a fraud allegation referral to PLMS.

 EAWs calculate overpayments using the Overpayment Calculator tool (OPC) when ministry error overpayments are identified or when client-initiated overpayments do not exceed three assistance months and there are no open PLMS Review service requests on the case or Investigation Fraud Incidents on the contact.

 When recording an allegation, staff should provide as much detail as possible.
 If the client has admitted liability and is willing to repay the overpayment, this should be indicated in the allegation details.

 PLMS Coordinators and Assessors use the Assessment screen to record their assessment of the initial allegation.
 The Coordinators/Assessors either close the allegation or assign it for further review by sending it to the PLMS system for a Compliance Review, or sending to the Criminal Investigations Unit for an investigation.

-Cases requiring PLMS IO compliance reviews will be entered electronically into the PLMS System.
+Cases requiring PLMS QCS compliance reviews will be entered electronically into the PLMS System.
 If the case is already listed on the PLMS System, the allegation information is added to the existing record as a new source.

 In cases where fraud is suspected, EAWs may consult with PLMS staff for advice and direction prior to or subsequent to submitting an allegation.
 Once a review or investigation by PLMS is in progress, EAWs must not respond to client queries about the review or investigation and should refer the client to the local PLMS office.